On the Number of Real Zeros of Random Sparse Polynomial Systems: Volume of Random Projective Fewnomial Varieties

 Now, set the convention that $\vol_{n-q}(\mcZ(f,\bbP^n_\bbR))=\infty$, if for some $\ell>n-q$, $\mcZ_{\ell}(f,\bbP^n_\bbR)\neq \varnothing$; and $\mcZ_{n-q}(f,\bbP^n_\bbR)=0$, if for all $\ell\geq n-q$, $\mcZ_{\ell}(f,\bbP^n_\bbR)= \varnothing$.
 Then, we have that

-since if some for some $\ell>n-q$, $\mcZ_{\ell}(f,\bbP^n_\bbR)$ is non-empty, then the right-hand side will be infinite---\eqref{eq:linearintersection} will be a non-empty positive dimensional smooth submanifold with probability one---and if for all $\ell\geq n-q$, $\mcZ_{\ell}(f,\bbP^n_\bbR)$ is empty, then the right-hand side will be zero---\eqref{eq:linearintersection} will be empty with probability one.
+On the one hand, if some for some $\ell>n-q$, $\mcZ_{\ell}(f,\bbP^n_\bbR)$ is non-empty, then the right-hand side will be infinite---\eqref{eq:linearintersection} will be a non-empty positive dimensional smooth submanifold with probability one.
+On the other hand, if for all $\ell\geq n-q$, $\mcZ_{\ell}(f,\bbP^n_\bbR)$ is empty, then the right-hand side will be zero---\eqref{eq:linearintersection} will be empty with probability one.

 By the above discussion, we have that

 and so, by Tonelli's theorem,